 The entire New Testament stresses one fact: if we come to the Lord Jesus in repentance, changing our manner of life, we will be forgiven our past sins and find wisdom and strength to walk before God in holiness and righteousness.

-That he would grant unto us, that we being delivered out of the hand of our enemies might serve him without fear, In holiness and righteousness before him, all the days of our life.
+In holiness and righteousness before Him all the days of our life.
 (Luke 1:74,75)

 “Might serve him without fear, in holiness and righteousness before him.”